 In an ideal world you’d be able to work full time, have a full class load, maintain some sort of social life and balance it all perfectly.
 Unfortunately, we don’t live in an ideal world.

 Having a job while attending college is one of the keys to avoiding monstrous piles of student loan debt.
 But it can be hard to find a job that allows the flexibility you need.
-This is where an online job can come in handy.
+This is where a flexible part time job can come in handy.

 There are hundreds of perfectly legit ways to earn a part time income on your own hours from the comfort of your home.

 These ten flexible part time jobs are a great fit for college students.
 Note: these are all freelance jobs - which work great for side gigs.